Chapter 16:

 “Too tired for scripture but awake enough to perform your ‘dailies,’ I believe you call them?”

 “That’s different,” Kasumi pouts.
 “I wasn’t able to do them last night because of…” The words catch in her throat as fog spills over the range wall.
-“Because of what the Metropolitan said last night,” is what she’d wanted to say, but even thinking about it threatened to reopen the fresh emotional wounds.
+“Because of what the Metropolitan said last night,” she wants to say, but even thinking about it threatens to reopen the fresh emotional wounds.
 “Because I was busy last night,” she says, pushing the fog back over the wall.

 *Fthmp*

-The arrow buries itself deep into the straw target’s bullseye, fighting for space among the other arrows already making the bullseye look more like a porcupine than a target.
-“Someone who shall remain unnamed,” she continues, finishing her form and raising an eyebrow at Kasumi, who looks down at the book in her lap.
-“Despite her adamant refusal to explain why she was so distraught, despite my begging, I might add.”
+The arrow fights for space in the bullseye, the quiver’s worth of arrows making it look like a porcupine.
+“Someone who shall remain unnamed,” she continues, finishing her form and raising an eyebrow at Kasumi, still looking down at the Bible in her lap.
+“Despite her adamant refusal to explain why she was so distraught, regardless of my begging, I might add.”

 Momo takes a moment, staring holes in Kasumi while Kasumi refuses to meet her gaze.
 The fog begins creeping onto the range again as the words hang.
-After a deep yawn, Momo steps from the archery line toward the chair Kasumi is sitting in.
-Kasumi continues staring at the floor where Momo’s feet stand resolute.
-Momo’s bow twirls in her hand as she fiddles with it.
+After a deep yawn, Momo steps from the archery line toward Kasumi’s chair.
+Kasumi continues staring at the floor where Momo’s feet stand, resolute.

 “Kasumi… I won’t pretend to know what set you off last night.”
-Her tone is calm and consoling, like a mother comforting a crying child.
-“But I can’t, in good faith, simply stand by doing nothing while someone I care about is suffering.”
-She leans on her bow like a shepherd’s staff as Kasumi still refuses to meet her gaze.
+She begins, in a tone that’s stern yet caring, like an older sister consoling a child.
+“But I can’t, in good faith, stand by doing nothing while someone I care about is suffering.”
+She leans on her bow like a shepherd’s staff while Kasumi still refuses to meet her gaze.
 “Reading scripture always helps me when I’m feeling down.
 If it doesn’t help you, then why not tell me what will, so I can help you?”

 The air is still between them for a long moment.
 Neither says a word nor moves as the fog slowly creeps its way back onto the range.
 Finally, Kasumi takes a deep breath and opens her mouth.

 “Ugh!”
 Momo scoffs, turning from Kasumi and snatching up her empty quiver.
-She stomps over to the target, yanking the arrows free and tearing off the marksman paper.
-The thick construction paper tears like tissue in her hands, so she doesn’t bother replacing it with a new sheet.
-Instead, she stomps back up the range, slams her bow back on the rack, and heads to the entrance.
+She leaves footprints in the hard mud on her way to the target.
+Tearing the target like tissue paper as she yanks the arrows free.
+Instead of replacing the target paper, she returns to the firing area, slams her bow back on the rack, and heads to the entrance.

 “I’m taking a bath,” she declares, not turning back to Kasumi.
 “You can jump through after me.”

-With that, she slams the sliding door.
-The clack of wood on wood echoes through the house, followed by her thumping footsteps.
+The slamming door echoes through the house, followed by her thumping footsteps.
 As the footsteps grow farther and farther away, Kasumi sighs, closes the book, and leans back in her chair to look up at the cloudy sky.

 I definitely lost some affection points there,” she thinks, processing the exchange in the only way she knows how.
 Despite the rocky start, they’ve definitely grown closer over the months, especially after her baptism on Theophany just after New Year’s.
 If asked, no doubt any of their classmates would peg them as friends, even best friends, and for a while, that has felt like an adequate term to Kasumi.